Unclebythecloud/DLLM-MVSFN/README.md

-# Exploring the Truth with Dialogue: Dual Large Language Model Interaction Cooperation and Multi-view Semantic Fusion Network for Fake News Detection
+# Exploring  Truth with Dialogue: Dual Large Language Model Interaction Cooperation and Multi-view Semantic Fusion Network for Fake News Detection

 ## Overview
 This project is designed to classify the authenticity of news using a BERT-based model.
 It integrates news content, analysis information, and comments to make predictions.
 This README provides instructions on how to reproduce the code's execution.